For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Thamnophilidae (Typical Antbirds)

-SLATY ANTWREN (Myrmotherula schisticolor) – Heard at Rancho. [*]
+SLATY ANTWREN (Myrmotherula schisticolor) [*]

 Furnariidae (Ovenbirds and Woodcreepers)